nudge-now/sdk-android/README.md

 ### Custom User Profile

 Nudge SDK provides two tracking methods for custom user profile attributes: Custom Parameter and Event Counter.
-Custom Parameter is used to track the current value of specific user attributes. (ex: level, current stage, facebook sign-in flag) while Event Counter is used to count a user's specific event in the app. (ex: play count, a number of gacha count).
+Custom Parameter is used to track the current value of specific user attributes. (ex: level, current stage, facebook sign-in flag) while Event Counter is used to count a user's specific event in the app. (ex: play count, a number of gacha count)

 You can create segements using custom paramters and/or event counters then target them for campaigns and/or monitor their activities in real time.
 You can achieve better campaign performance when targeting specific users with more filters.
-(Nudge SDK collect values of default filters such as device id, language, country, app version, run_count, purchase_count, so you don’t need to define those values as custom parameters or event counters.)
+(Nudge SDK collect values of default filters such as device id, language, country, app version, run_count, purchase_count, etc so you don’t need to define those values as custom parameters or event counters.)

 #### Custom Parameters